adhesikan/TestAutomation/replit.md

 ## Overview

-AlgoPilotX Test Monitor is a fully functional automated testing dashboard for monitoring and executing browser-based tests against app.algopilotx.com.
-The application provides real-time test execution, scheduling capabilities, and comprehensive test result tracking with visual analytics.

-The system uses Playwright for browser automation, supporting Chromium, Firefox, and WebKit browsers.
-Tests can be configured with custom scripts, scheduled using cron expressions, and monitored in real-time through WebSocket connections.

-**Current Status**: Fully implemented and operational with complete frontend-backend integration.
-All data persists in PostgreSQL database.
-Default theme is dark mode.
+AlgoPilotX Test Monitor is an automated testing dashboard for monitoring and executing browser-based tests against `app.algopilotx.com`.
+It provides real-time test execution, scheduling capabilities, and comprehensive test result tracking with visual analytics.
+The system uses Playwright for browser automation across Chromium, Firefox, and WebKit, allowing custom scripts, cron-scheduled tests, and real-time monitoring via WebSockets.
+The project is fully operational with complete frontend-backend integration and persists all data in a PostgreSQL database, with a dark mode as the default theme.

 ## User Preferences